A Beginners guide to camping in the wilderness or, if you must, that quiet bit of the Lidl carpark.

 Some of my most memorable evenings have been when we are tucked away in a quiet wild camping place enjoying the sights and sounds of nature without another family parked a regulation 6m away from us.
 There are thousands of beautiful locations all around the UK and mainland Europe where we can wildcamp.
 Just a little exploration will turn up some lovely spots that you’ll want to keep all to yourself.

-The key to successful wild camping is to keep as low a profile as possible.
-If the Police swing by and see your “camp” is complete with deck-chairs, washing line, awning and a large black sack of rubbish, they will probably bang on your door and ask you to move on.
-In contrast, much of my wildcamping has seen me pull on in the early evening and enjoy a glass of wine and a sunset, then a breakfast shortly after sunrise and gone before most people even know we’ve been there.
+The key to successful motorhome wild camping is to keep as low a profile as possible.
+If the Police swing by and see your “camp” is complete with deck-chairs, washing line, awning and a large black sack off rubbish, they are probably going to bang on your door and ask you to move on.

 No Overnight Camping

-Think Security- Don’t park in an area that might be frequented by low-life, conversely a remote location can bring its own problems.
-See Top Tips for Security when Wildcamping.
+- Think Security- Don’t park in an area that might be frequented by low-life, conversely a remote location can bring its own problems.

 No Litter – not even in bags.